 | If you mix together pure white sugar with pure yeast and water not a lot will happen.
-Like any living organism Yeast needs nutrients to be able to work.
+Like any living organism yeast needs nutrients to be able to work.

 The important nutrients that yeast cells need in order to ferment are nitrogen, phosphate, sulphate and potassium.
 These nutrients are present in abundance in natural sugar sources such as molasses and grain and traditionally products such as yeast extract (dead yeast cells) are also added to fermentation systems to provide these nutrients.

-To achieve this requires the following;
+Achieving this requires the following;